-- This event is open to any member of the Scout section born after 17th April 2006.
+- This event is open to any member of the Scout section or Girlguiding aged between 10 and 14½ years old.

-- Wrist bands MUST be worn at ALL times and shown when asked.
+- Wrist bands will be issued at registration and MUST be worn at ALL times and shown when asked.

 - The kit list comprises a part of these rules.